 \subsection{Review of the simplest transpose and inverse algorithms}

-Quintino et al. \cite{quintino_inverse, quintino_transforming} presented a family of postselection oracle algorithms exactly achieving the transpose task and, when composed with the complex conjugation algorithm of \cite{compl_conj}, the inverse task.
-Here we review the simplest transpose algorithm which, making only one query, succeeds with the lowest probability.
+We listed the transpose and inverse task in \Cref{table_tasks2}.
+Quintino, Dong, Shimbo, Soeda and Murao \cite{quintino_inverse, quintino_transforming} presented a family of algorithms for each task.
+Here we review only the simplest algorithm of each family; the one with the fewest queries and the lowest probability of success.